-This isn’t Defcon; you don’t get to show off your badge just because you stood in line.
 At LayerOne we want you to get down and dirty with hardware hacking.
-Learn how to surface mount solder and use the plethora of equipment available to make not only your badge but also a number of other projects provided by Null Space Labs.
-On hand will be about 20 Metcal soldering irons, ovens, hotplates, solder dispenser syringes with automatic solder paste feeders, thru hole, scopes, meters, power supplies, and more.
+Learn how to surface mount solder and use the plethora of equipment available!
+The Hardware Hacking Village has top of the line Metcal soldering irons, ovens, hotplates, solder dispenser syringes with automatic solder paste feeders, thru hole, scopes, meters, power supplies, and more!
+The Hardware Hacking Village is also the perfect place to plan, assemble, and fix your HeboCon Robot Battle entry!

 Other electronics projects